qgindi/LibreAutomate/Other/DocFX/_doc/index.md

 - The scripting language is C#.
 The program is a good way to learn it.
 - C# code editor with intellisense.
 Script manager, cookbook, debugger.
 - Tools for recording keyboard/mouse and selecting UI objects such as buttons, links and images.
-- Also you can use .NET and zillions of other libraries.
-NuGet, Windows API, etc.
+- Also you can use .NET, libraries from NuGet, Windows API, etc.
 - Can create independent .exe programs and .dll libraries.
 - Free and open-source.
 The automation library can be used in other programs too.